mnjd/Trains/README.md

 ```

 ### Inputs
+For the train.py code (without using the graphical interface gui.py):

 Create an instance of Railroad with for example: railroad = Railroad()

 To calculate distance between towns, evaluate: railroad.calc_distance('A-B-C'), if you want to calculate distance between town A and C going through B.